aniket-g/batch-pipeline-using-apache-beam-python/README.md

 ## Basic flow of the pipeline

 1. Read the data from google cloud storage bucket (Batch).
-2. pply some transformations such as splitting data by comma separator, dropping unwanted columns, convert data types, etc.
+2. Apply some transformations such as splitting data by comma separator, dropping unwanted columns, convert data types, etc.
 3. Write the data into data Sink (BigQuery) and analyze it.